prathameshmane019/MCP_AI_AGENT/readme.md

 Type a natural language query into the chat interface.

-Examples:
+Examples of Complex Business Queries:

-"Show me the top 5 customers by revenue."
+"Show me the top 5 customers by their total order value."

-"What products are currently out of stock?"
+"What products have less than 10 units in stock, and what's their average price?"

-"Create a new customer named 'Alice Wonderland' with email alice@example.com."
+"Create a new customer named 'Sarah Connor' with email sarah.c@example.com, and then create an order for her including 3 units of 'Product X' and 1 unit of 'Product Y'."

-"Update product ID 10 to have a price of 29.99."
+"Update the status of order ID 123 to 'completed' and recalculate its total amount."

+"Provide a sales summary for all products, showing total quantity sold and total revenue, visualized as a bar chart."

-"Delete customer ID 101."
+"Delete customer ID 101 and all their associated orders."

-"Create an order for customer 5 with product ID 1 (quantity 2) and product ID 3 (quantity 1)."

-"Summarize sales for 'Laptop'."

-The AI agent will process your request, interact with the database, and provide a conversational response.
+The AI agent will process your request, intelligently interact with the database using its specialized tools, and provide a conversational response, often accompanied by interactive data visualizations.

 Observe real-time updates and responses via the WebSocket connection.

-Explore the "Tools" tab to see all available database operations and even execute them directly.
+Explore the "Tools" tab to see all available database operations and even execute them directly for testing or specific needs.

 Toggle between light and dark mode for your preferred viewing experience.